samarenb/takehomeengineeringchallenge/Readme.md

 ### Observability
-The application exposes health/info/metrics endopoints for observality, in order to create a dashboard we can utilise the endpoints below
+The application exposes health/info/metrics endopoints for observality, in order to create a dashboard we can utilise the endpoints below.
+Also there are logging statements for debugging and info throughout the code.

 * http://localhost:9091/actuator/health
 * http://localhost:9091/actuator/info
 * http://localhost:9091/actuator/metrics
 * http://localhost:9091/actuator/metrics/{requiredMetricName}
-Also there are logging statements for debugging and info throughout the code